Updated: 8/7/2022 – A work in progress

 “The plural of anecdote is NOT data.”
 Even if you can get past the Apples versus Lug Nuts comparisons.
 Choose wisely.

-There are some very good circuit simulations on the Interwebs that explore the transformer design variables and their effects.
+There are some very good engineering circuit simulations on the Interwebs that explore the transformer design variables and their effects.
 Some also include tests and measurements of installed systems.
 Good stuff.

 Hill Billy Heat Test: I wanted to see if this experimental kludge transformer core got hot with 100 watts of short term power on 3550 kc while driving my antenna under test.